vapmail16/genai_cohort3/ai_agents_understanding/base_information.md

 pip install -r requirements.txt

-Step 3: Configure AWS Credentials
+Step 3: Configure OpenAI API Key

-Create a .env file in the same directory with your AWS credentials:
+Create a .env file in the same directory with your OpenAI API key:

-BEDROCK_MODEL_ID=us.anthropic.claude-sonnet-4-20250514-v1:0
-AWS_REGION=us-east-1
-AWS_ACCESS_KEY_ID=your_access_key_here
-AWS_SECRET_ACCESS_KEY=your_secret_key_here

-Note: Make sure your AWS account has access to Amazon Bedrock and the Claude Sonnet 4 model.
+OPENAI_API_KEY=your_openai_api_key_here

+Note: Make sure you have a valid OpenAI API key with sufficient credits.

 Step 4: Launch Jupyter Notebook